lordmulder/DynamicAudioNormalizer/README.md

 1. Create a new *MDynamicAudioNormalizer* instance.
 This allocates required resources.
 2. Call the ``initialize()`` method, *once*, in order to initialize the MDynamicAudioNormalizer instance.
 3. Call the ``processInplace()`` method, *in a loop*, until all input samples have been processed.
-   **Note:** At the beginning, this function returns *less* output samples than input have been passed.
-Samples are guaranteed to be returned in FIFO order, but there is a certain "delay"; call `getInternalDelay()` to determine.
+    - **Note:** At the beginning, this function returns *less* output samples than input samples have been passed.
+Samples are guaranteed to be returned in FIFO order, but there is a certain "delay"; call `getInternalDelay()` for details.
 4. Call the ``flushBuffer()`` method, *in a loop*, until all the pending "delayed" output samples have been flushed.
 5. Destroy the *MDynamicAudioNormalizer* instance.
 This will free up all allocated resources.

 *Note:* The Dynamic Audio Normalizer library processes audio samples, but it does **not** provide any audio I/O capabilities.
 Reading or writing the audio samples from or to an audio file is up to the application.
-A library like [libsndfile](http://www.mega-nerd.com/libsndfile/) may be helpful.
+A library like [libsndfile](http://www.mega-nerd.com/libsndfile/) is helpful!

 ## Function Reference ##